Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Use bucket policy
 - Use Cross-Region Replication (CRR)

 **Explanation:**
-"Use Cross-Region Replication (CRR)" is correct.
+Use Cross-Region Replication (CRR) is correct.
 CRR replicates data to another region.
-"Lifecycle rules" is incorrect; they manage object transitions and deletions.
+Lifecycle rules is incorrect; they manage object transitions and deletions.
-"Intelligent-Tiering Archive" is incorrect; it is for cost optimization.
+Intelligent-Tiering Archive is incorrect; it is for cost optimization.
-"Bucket policy" is incorrect; it controls access, not replication.
+Bucket policy is incorrect; it controls access, not replication.

 ---